kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 "I think he’s still out there.
 Waiting to be let back in."

 They sit like that for a while.
-No broadcasts on their reckoner.
+No signals on their transmitter.
 No humming screens.
 Just their coats and warm tea.

 **MIRA** (gently):
 "Hey, Alva."